AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 View the Network Topology
 -------------------------------------

-After setting up your Multi-cloud Transit Network Workflow, you can view the network topology by going to the Dashboard.
-Click on the Map View to switch to Logical View.
+After setting up your Multi-cloud Transit Network Workflow, you can view the network topology by going to the Dashboard and reviewing the Map View.

-In the Logical View, each gateway is represented by a dot.
-You can rearrange the initial drawing by moving the dot, zooming in or zooming out and moving the graph around.
-After you are done moving, click the Save icon.

 Troubleshoot BGP
 ---------------------